Mets to retire pitcher Jerry Koosman’s number next season

 The Mets have also retired the numbers of ex-managers Casey Stengel (No. 37) and Gil Hodges (No. 14).
 Jackie Robinson’s No. 42 was retired by all major league clubs in 1997.

+Koosman will be the first player not elected to the Baseball Hall of Fame in Cooperstown to have his uniform number retired by the Mets.

+“I think we see the fans want it and I think now that we’re 50 years-plus in the making, that there’s time to do it,” Wilpon said.
+“There’s a plan going forward for Hall of Fame and number retirement that we’re going to spread ‘em out, not to overload anything.
+But I think we have a plan to catch up and do some neat things for the fans.”

-Current manager Mickey Callaway has been wearing No. 36 but says he’s glad to switch.
+Current manager Mickey Callaway has been wearing No. 36 but said he was glad to switch.
 He changed to No. 26 for Tuesday night’s game against Miami.

+“I jumped on that,” Callaway explained.
+“This guy’s legacy needs to be cemented on the side of the stadium here.”

-Koosman pitched for the Mets from 1967-78 and won twice during the 1969 World Series, throwing a complete game to beat heavily favored Baltimore in the clinching Game 5.
+Koosman pitched for the Mets from 1967-78 and won twice during the 1969 World Series, throwing a complete game to beat heavily favored Baltimore 5-3 in the clincher.
+He was at Citi Field in late June for anniversary ceremonies saluting those Miracle Mets.

+“I think it bookends our celebration of the ‘69 season pretty well,” Wilpon said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports